geraldOslo/PAI-meets-AI/README.md

 ## Inference & Explainability

+There are two main approaches for inference and explainability:

+### 1. Batch Inference Notebook

-- Use `code/inference/PAIinference.py` or the notebook `code/inference/Inference-MultiLayerXAI.ipynb` to:
+- **Notebook:** `code/inference/Inference-MultiLayerXAI.ipynb`
+- **Purpose:** Batch processing of all images in a folder.
+This notebook was used for testing the model on the test set.
+- **Features:**
-- Run batch inference on new image clips.
+- Runs inference on multiple images in a directory.
-- Generate per-sample PAI predictions and class probabilities.
+- Outputs PAI predictions and class probabilities for each image.
-- Produce Grad-CAM and related heatmaps for explainability.
+- Generates Grad-CAM and related heatmaps for explainability.
-- The inference pipeline supports:
-- Automatic device detection (CPU/GPU).
+- Supports population-level and per-class attention map visualization.

+### 2. Interactive GUI for Single Images

+- **Script:** `code/inference/PAIinference.py`
+- **Purpose:** Interactive Python program with GUI for single-image analysis.
+- **Features:**
-- TIFF and standard image formats.
+- Load a single image file.
+- Click on one of the apexes to select the region of interest for analysis.
+- Run PAI prediction on the selected region.
+- Optionally visualize CAM (Class Activation Map) for the prediction.
+- Displays the probability distribution of PAI scores graphically.
-- Adjustable pixel size parameters for consistent ROI extraction.
+- Supports TIFF and standard image formats, automatic device detection (CPU/GPU), and adjustable pixel size for ROI extraction.
-- Multi-threaded processing for responsiveness.
-- Visualizations include individual sample heatmaps and population-average attention maps.

 ---